What is funded early education?

 Read information about the Early Years Pupil Premium (EYPP).

-From September 2017, working families may be eligible for up to 30 hours of free childcare for their 3 or 4 year old.
+Eligible working families may able to access up to 30 hours of funded childcare for their 3 or 4 year old.
 For details and to find out if you are eligible please see our 'Childcare for working parents' page.